Enterprise Application Architecture: Best Practices & Strategies

 Application architecture best practices

-Architectures should be defined to maximize reusability for both scale and speed.
+Enterprise architecture best practices maximize reusability for both scale and speed.
 They should also minimize dependencies between layers by specifying conditions for communication between them.

 7 types of application architecture